awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_EC2.md

 ## Step 3: Create a Compose File<a name="ECS_CLI_tutorial_compose_create"></a>

 For this step, create a simple Docker compose file that creates a WordPress application consisting of a web server and a MySQL database\.
-At this time, the Amazon ECS CLI supports [Docker compose file syntax](https://docs.docker.com/compose/compose-file/#versioning) versions 1 and 2\.
+At this time, the Amazon ECS CLI supports [Docker compose file syntax](https://docs.docker.com/compose/compose-file/#versioning) versions 1, 2, and 3\.
+Examples for both Docker Compose version 2 and 3 are provided\.

 The following parameters are supported in compose files for the Amazon ECS CLI:
 + `cap_add` \(Not valid for tasks using the Fargate launch type\)
 + `cap_drop` \(Not valid for tasks using the Fargate launch type\)
 + `command`
 + `cpu_shares`
+**Note**
+If you are using the Compose version 3 format, `cpu_shares` should be specified in the `ecs-params.yml`\. file\.
+For more information, see [Using Amazon ECS Parameters](cmd-ecs-cli-compose.md#cmd-ecs-cli-compose-ecsparams)\.
 + `dns`
 + `dns_search`
 + `entrypoint`